 Jason Reid: Hi everybody, my name is Jason Reid.
 I am a senior NFL writer at The Undefeated, and our panel today is about the price of activism, and what’s next in activism, and we have some great members up here on this panel to talk about this.

 To my immediate left Michael Thomas, safety with the Miami Dolphins.
 It goes without saying both Michael and Malcolm Jenkins (who is to the left of Michael) are both elite players in the NFL, so I am not going to talk about all the things they do from a football standpoint.
 They are elite players let’s just get that out of the way right now.
-But the reason they are here is because they are also extremely socially active.
+But the reason they are here is that they are also extremely socially active.
 Michael has been involved in a project called Food For the Hungry.
 He’s involved with bringing water to a small town in Haiti, he’s very socially active in the South Florida community.
 So he’s somebody who definitely can speak to what we are going to talk about here today.

 And Malcolm Jenkins, there is a long list here.
 He’s involved in teaching others about Black Lives Matter.
 He’s been to speak to Congress about community-police relations.
 He’s been involved in a ride-along with the Philly police department.
 In terms of guys who are active and who are out there in the community, both of these individuals are really at the forefront of it, and Malcolm is somebody who is really very dedicated to doing what we’re talking about here.